kangkyu/active_record_treehouse/README.markdown

 user goes to a customer detail page
 and the customer detail pages shows total time and cost

+user goes to an employee detail page
+and the page shows time_entries belongs to the employee

 ###make models
 (make tables - mysql)